 If you get rid of it, that’s great too!
 We all need tricks and strategies to help us stay more organized, and that just might be the way to go.
 If you don’t have a desk to place paper piles, then they HAVE to go somewhere else.
 How you get and stay organized is up to what will work for you!

-9. Make a Back to School Supply List
+9. Make a Supply List to Get Ready for Back to School

-Every teacher has basic supplies they need to buy every single year.
+Every teacher has basic supplies they need to buy every single year to get ready for back to school.
 We need pencils, crayons, scissors, glue sticks, dry erase markers, etc. Make a list of back to school items you will need for the following year (I keep a list in a notebook and on my phone).
 If you don’t order them now, you can keep an eye out for sales throughout the summer.
 Then, while I’m shopping and spending way too much money in Michael’s or Target, I can look at my phone and get what I need.

 If you’re looking to add a few things every teacher needs to make your day-to-day teaching life so much easier, check out my 10 Things Every Teacher Needs.